 Forensic odontology has been in the forefront of legal investigations from as early as 1692 at the times of the Salem witch trials all the way into our current justice system.

-Science Behind Forensic Odontologyodontology
+Science Behind Forensic Odontology

 The science of Forensic Odontology centers around several core responsibilities that must be attended to like the assessment of abuse cases of any age of an individual and malpractice cases.
 They also asses bite mark injuries, estimate age and identify human remains if found and unclaimed or unidentifiable.